prologin/concours-site/README.md

 * users
 * news
+* categories
+* posts
 * team
 * menu
 * pages

-To avoid dependencies issues, you should always specify the type in this order.
+To avoid dependencies issues, you should always specify `type` in this order.
 Using `all` is always safe.

+### Default users

+Users created using `fill_db` are set as super-users and have the default password `plop`.

 ## Static files